nicolas-angarita/churn_classification_project/README.md

 ### Model Data
  - Establish a baseline accuracy

- - Create and train three classification models.
+ - Create and train four classification models.

  - Evaluate models on train and validate datasets.